 Exploiting this in reality requires three steps:

-• Be on the path between a vulnerable client and an HTTPS server they want to talk to (for an ISP or proxy this is always true, for local networks this is reliably achievable using various techniques like ARP spoofing or evil twin wifi)
+- Be on the path between a vulnerable client and an HTTPS server they want to talk to (for an ISP or proxy this is always true, for local networks this is reliably achievable using various techniques like ARP spoofingopens in a new tab or evil twin wifiopens in a new tab)

-• Pretend to be the target server (accept the TLS connection when you see it, generate a random certificate yourself for the TLS handshake, and vulnerable code will always accept it as a real valid certificate regardless)
+- Pretend to be the target server (accept the TLS connection when you see it, generate a random certificate yourself for the TLS handshake, and vulnerable code will always accept it as a real valid certificate regardless)

-• Do something with the intercepted traffic (proxy it to the real server untouched, but inspected, inject your own responses, or proxy it while changing the request and response data)
+- Do something with the intercepted traffic (proxy it to the real server untouched, but inspected, inject your own responses, or proxy it while changing the request and response data)

 Step 2 and 3 are extremely easy, and libraries like Mockttpopens in a new tab (which I maintain, for testing HTTP(S) request traffic) can do it for you automatically in a couple of linesopens in a new tab.
 Step 1 is harder, but not much harder in many environments.